 All residents received satisfactory grades in courses that are used to assess preparation for board examination.
 Reports of the scores received in the in-service exam and comparisons to the in-service exam taken during the first month of the program.
 The results of the in-service examination are also compared to the national average as reported by the testing service.
 All graduating residents have passed the written portion of the American Board of Pediatric Dentistry Examination.
-Since the oral portion of the exam was canceled in 2020, all graduating residents of the Pediatric Dentistry program have yet to complete board certification.
+All alumni who have sat for the oral portion have the American Board of Pediatric Dentistry Examination passed and are Board Certified.
 The Graduate Pediatric Dentistry Advisory Committee reviews this data annually.